 Another 4 years flew by without dance in her life after leaving the small dance company in Ohio.
 Familiar regrets of quitting "the dream" crept back in and she wondered if there would ever be a way for her to dance again.
 With no plan of how or where she might have the opportunity to perform, in the summer of 2021 Kate slowly started training again with a private coach holding to the belief that anything was possible.

-In 2022 came the brave decision to fully retire from the online business she had created to dedicate her life to what she felt was her true purpose, dance.
+In 2022 came the brave decision to create and dedicate her life to what she felt was her true purpose, dance.
 Taking a leap of faith, Kate co-founded Azara Ballet as a non-profit organization with her partner Martin Roosaare.
 When in doubt, Kate reminds herself that she was born to do this.
 It is the seemingly impossible dream coming to fruition.
 She looks forward to every step of the way.